 It’s important to keep narrowing down to find your ideal audience because the way you communicate is key.
-Think about it, how you speak to a younger audience would differ quite a lot to an older audience.
-Where you’re placed in market would also impact who you attract.
+Think about it, how you speak to a younger audience would differ quite a lot from an older audience.
+Where you’re placed in the market would also impact who you attract.

 It’s also worth noting that you may have multiple targets to consider, it’s here where you would segment your audience and communicate different messages to certain customers.

-This is how you place your brand in market.
+This is how you place your brand in the market.
 Are you a luxury brand or an affordable brand?
 Think about how Toyota differs from BMW, this was all done through marketing tactics.
-BMW aren’t as price driven with their strategy, they focus more on how the customer would ‘feel’ when driving a BMW.
-Their emphasis is on a higher price point, targeting higher income earners.
-Toyota, on the other hand, are very family friendly in regard to price and materials, and they target the general population.
+BMW isn’t as price-driven with their strategy, they focus more on how the customer would ‘feel’ when driving a BMW.
+Their emphasis is on a higher price point, targeting higher-income earners.
+Toyota, on the other hand, is very family-friendly in regard to price and materials, and they target the general population.

 In fact, Lexus is owned by Toyota and is their version of a luxury brand.
 This was done because people couldn’t assimilate Toyota with Luxury, so they created a new brand to target both market segments.

 Think about the graphics, words, and imagery used in both ads and how they communicate to their audiences.
 You’ll also notice the higher-end brands marketing in higher-income locations.

 Your value is portrayed through every aspect of your business, especially in the way you communicate.
 It’s important to note that the consumer will make an assumption about your brand based on an array of things; customer service, the product, reviews, information you provide them (be a leader in your field), people, and price.